 9.1.1 Sections 50, 50A and 50B of the Pensions Act 1995 (as inserted by the Pensions Act 2004) and the Occupational Pension Schemes (Internal Dispute Resolution Procedures Consequential and Miscellaneous Amendments) Regulations 2008 set out the framework within which occupational schemes must investigate pension complaints.

 9.1.2 A member may approach you if they are unhappy about something to do with their pension.
-If it is not a straightforward query that you can correct or explain, then the member should be asked to make their complaint to MyCSP.
-This should be done in writing and sent by email or post for the attention of the complaints manager to the details below:
+If it is not a straightforward query that you can correct or explain, then the member should be asked to make their complaint to the Scheme Administrator (MyCSP).
+This should be done in writing and sent by email or post for the attention of the complaints manager, to the details below:

-9.1.3 If a member speaks to MyCSP and raises a concern, but doesn’t yet wish to make a formal complaint, then MyCSP will aim to resolve it before it becomes a complaint.
-This may involve explaining to the member the reason for delays, or outlining the different actions being taken by MyCSP and employers.
+9.1.3 If a member speaks to the Scheme Administrator and raises a concern, but doesn’t yet wish to make a formal complaint, then the Scheme Administrator will aim to resolve it before it becomes a complaint.
+This may involve explaining to the member the reason for delays, or outlining the different actions being taken by the Scheme Administrator and employer.

-If a member makes it clear they are making a complaint, or they are not happy with any initial explanation from MyCSP, then MyCSP will start the complaints procedure.
-If you refer a complaint from a member to MyCSP, then they will also start the complaints procedure.
-This may involve contacting you to query data they hold or to get further information.
+If a member makes it clear they are making a complaint, or they are not happy with any initial explanation from the Scheme Administrator, then the Scheme Administrator will start the complaints procedure.
+If an employer refers a complaint from a member to the Scheme Administrator, then this will also start the complaints procedure.
+This may involve the Scheme Administrator contacting the employer to query data they hold or to get further information.
 It is therefore important for the employer to respond to the Scheme Administrator within agreed timescales.
 The Scheme Administrator will then issue a response to the member to explain how their concerns have been resolved.

-If the member does not feel their concerns have been resolved by MyCSP’s complaint response, then they may wish to contact The Pensions Ombudsman Early Resolution Team.
+If the member does not feel their concerns have been resolved by the Scheme Administrator’s complaint response, then they may wish to use the IDR process.

-A member has the right to refer their complaint free of charge at any stage.
-The Pensions Ombudsman Early Resolution Team can help a member raise their concerns and help deal with complaints and disputes which concern the administration and/or management of occupational and personal pension schemes.
+A member has the right to refer their complaint free of charge at any stage to The Pensions Ombudsman Early Resolution Service.
+They can help a member raise their concerns and help deal with complaints and disputes which concern the administration and/or management of occupational and personal pension schemes.

-Contact with The Pensions Ombudsman Early Resolution Team about a complaint needs to be made within three years of when the event(s) the member is complaining about happened – or, if later, within three years of when the member became aware of the event There is discretion for those time limits to be extended.
+Contact with The Pensions Ombudsman Early Resolution Service about a complaint needs to be made within three years of when the event(s) the member is complaining about happened – or, if later, within three years of when the member became aware of the event.
+There is discretion for those time limits to be extended.

 9.1.4 This is the scheme’s procedure for resolving member disputes.
 Civil Service Pensions has a two-stage process to ensure that any concerns can be investigated thoroughly and a resolution is achieved that all parties are happy with.

-The Pensions Regulator (tPR) has guidance on IDR procedures in its code of practice, which can be accessed here.
+The Pensions Regulator (TPR) has guidance on IDR procedures in their code of practice, which can be accessed here.

 9.1.5 The IDR process is designed to allow a full investigation to take place, and to give those who are complaining, and those who are being complained about, a chance to give their views.
-To do this, its very likely that you will be asked to provide additional information and evidence from the members record to support the data you have provided.
+To do this, it’s very likely that the employer will be asked to provide additional information and evidence from the member’s record to support the data provided.

-At the first stage MyCSP will complete the investigation and provide a written response.
+At the first stage the Scheme Administrator (MyCSP) will complete the investigation and provide a written response known as a determination.

-If the person complaining does not agree with the first stage decision, they can appeal to the Cabinet Office and ask them to investigate and issue a second stage decision.
-They must appeal within six months of the date of the first stage decision.
+If the person complaining does not agree with the first stage determination, they can appeal to the Scheme Manager (Cabinet Office) and ask them to investigate and issue a second stage decision.
+The member must appeal within six months of the date of the first stage determination.

-9.1.6 The IDR procedures cover any disagreement under the Civil Service Pension arrangements including;
+9.1.6 The IDR procedure covers any disagreement under the Civil Service pension arrangements including:

 9.1.7 The person complaining must be someone who has an interest, or believes they have an interest, in the scheme.
 For example, that could be someone who is:

 The person complaining may ask a representative to handle their complaint on their behalf.
 The member must nominate their representative in writing and the representative must consent to this in writing.